-It is a small package that install basic services, it is secure, and it does not require that you reset your server.
+It is a small package that installs basic services, is secure, and does not require that you reset your server.

 For information on installing the server extension click here.

 Insane mode increases performance, reduces limitations, and reduces throttling in a Microsoft 365 destination.

 For more information on Insane Mode for your destination, Microsoft 365 environment click here.

 For more information on Insane Mode for your destination on-premises environment click here.

 Get the required permissions